Tamron 70-180mm f2.8 Di III VXD review

 The Tamron 70-180mm f2.8 Di III VXD (model A056) is a telephoto zoom designed for Sony’s Alpha mirrorless cameras and corrected for full-frame sensors.
 Announced in April 2020, it complements Tamron’s other zoom lenses for E-mount with a fast f2.8 focal ratio: the 17-28mm f2.8 Di III RXD and the 28-75mm f2.8 Di III RXD.

 Physically, the 70-180mm f2.8 Di III shares the same small 67mm filter thread with the shorter zooms and it is only 81mm (3.2in.) diameter wide and 149mm (5.9in.) long – but extends when zoomed to 180mm focal length.
-It weighs only 810g (29 oz.) and can go down to a maximum magnification of 1:2 with manual focus at 70mm focal length.
+It weighs only 800g (28 oz.) and can go down to a maximum magnification of 1:1.8 with manual focus at 70mm focal length.
 Interestingly the lens has no optical stabilization but relies solely on the image stabilization provided by the Sony Alpha mirrorless cameras.

 Facts from the catalog

 Optics: The Tamron 70-180mm f2.8 Di III has 19 elements in 14 groups including 6 special dispersion elements and 3 aspherical elements.
 This is a slightly simpler design than the Sony with 23 elements in 18 groups.
 Both lenses have fluorine-coating on the front element to repel water, dust, and dirt and make cleaning easier.
 The Tamron G2 has 23 elements in 17 groups and does not employ fluorine-coating. [+]

-Closest focus distance is 0.27m (0.9ft.) at 70mm focal length and 0.85m (2.8ft.) at 180mm focal length.
-A very good maximum magnification of 1:2 is achieved at 70mm focal length albeit with a very short working distance of 9cm (lens hood detached).
-At 180mm focal length maximum magnification is still a very useful 1:4.6 which should result in a working distance of around 0.65m.
-The Sony achieves a maximum magnification of 1:3.6 with manual focus at 200mm focal length and 0.89m minimum object distance.
+Closest focus distance is 0.26m (0.9ft.) at 70mm focal length with manual focus and 0.85m (2.8ft.) at 180mm focal length.
+A very good maximum magnification of 1:1.8 is achieved at 70mm focal length albeit with a very short working distance of 9cm (lens hood detached).
+At 180mm focal length maximum magnification is still a very useful 1:4.1 with a working distance of 0.61m.
+The Sony achieves its maximum magnification of 1:3.6 with manual focus at 200mm focal length and 0.89m minimum object distance.
 This leaves 0.67m working distance between front lens and object.
 The Tamron G2 goes down to 1:5.6 magnification at 0.85m distance.

-Image stabilization: The Tamron doe not offer optical stabilization.
-The lens solely relies on the body based image stabilization of the Sony Alpha mirrorless cameras.
-The Sony zoom lens has optical image stabilization built in which works together with the body-based image stabilization of a Sony Alpha body.
+Image stabilization: The Tamron III does not offer optical stabilization.
+The lens solely relies on the sensor-based image stabilization of the Sony Alpha mirrorless cameras.
+The Sony zoom lens has optical image stabilization built in which works together with the sensor-based image stabilization of a Sony Alpha body.
 The Tamron G2 also offers optical stabilization.

 Auto focus: Yes with built-in AF drive.
 Manual-focus override is by simply turning the dedicated focus ring.
-The focus ring probably has a variable gearing (like Tamron’s shorter f2.8 zooms for E-mount) which allows for very precise manual focus when turned slowly but cannot be switched to linear gearing.
+The focus ring has a variable gearing (like Tamron’s shorter f2.8 zooms for E-mount) which allows for very precise manual focus when turned slowly but cannot be switched to linear gearing.
 Which makes smooth focus pulling for videographers almost impossible.
 The Sony has linear gearing with a turn of 100 degrees, the Tamron G2 turns 130 degrees and has the added benefit of a distance- and dof-scale. [+]

 Covers full frame/FX or smaller.
-Same with the Sony. [+]
+Same with the Sony or Tamron G2. [+]

-Aperture ring and other control elements: The Tamron has no aperture ring nor the usual AF/MF switch but offers a zoom-lock to prevent the zoom from extending when in the 70mm position.
+Aperture ring and other control elements: The Tamron III has no aperture ring nor the usual AF/MF switch but offers a zoom-lock to prevent the zoom from extending when in the 70mm position.
 The Sony also has no aperture ring but offers a focus hold button, a focus limiter switch (full/3m) plus switches to control image stabilization and AF/MF.
 The Tamron G2 is similar to the Sony except that it has no focus hold buttons.

-Sealing: yes, a rubber grommet at the lens-mount plus further special weather-sealing throughout the construction, just like the Sony. [+]
+Sealing: yes, a rubber grommet at the lens-mount plus further special weather-sealing throughout the construction, just like the Sony and Tamron G2. [+]

-The score in the “features-department” is 0[-]/4/8[+] which makes the new Tamron 70-180mm f2.8 Di III look like a well rounded design.
+The score in the “features-department” is 1[-]/4/9[+] which makes the new Tamron 70-180mm f2.8 Di III look like a well rounded design.
 Its prominent features are its small size and weight plus the maximum magnification of 1:1.8.
 It’s biggest disadvantage is that the lens cannot be used with teleconverters.

 Three Tamron f2.8 zoom lenses for E-mount

-That’s it for now, but check back for my full review of Tamron’s 70-180mm f2.8 Di III when the lens becomes available!Check prices on the Tamron 70-180mm f2.8 Di III VXD at B&H, Adorama or WEX.
+Next check out my quality results!Check prices on the Tamron 70-180mm f2.8 Di III VXD at B&H, Adorama or WEX.
 Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
 Thanks!